crestenstclair/crud/README.md

 - [WONT] Set up the serverless framework for local testing, etc.
 - [DONE] Should deploy with Serverless deploy
 - [DONE] Spin up DynamoDB
-- [DONE] Enable the addition of a new user with fiels like userid, email. name, DOB, etc.
+- [DONE] Enable the addition of a new user with fields like userid, email. name, DOB, etc.
 - [DONE] Fetch user information based on UserID
-- [DONE] Modify exusting user details using UserID
+- [DONE] Modify existing user details using UserID
 - [DONE] Remove a user record based on UserID
 - [DONE] /users (POST) to add a new user
 - [DONE] /users/ GET to retrieve details of the user